serge123/disk-to-image-image-to-disk/README.md

 # Disk backup/restore bash scripts

-    Disk backup/restore scripts based on dd utility.
+    Disk backup/restore scripts are based on dd utility.
     It is recommended to shrink partitions before to start backup.
-    Shrinking disk partitions might significantly reduces time to backup disk.
+    Shrinking disk partitions might significantly reduce time to backup disk.
-    It can be used any Linux live CD/USB storage to use scripts.
+    It can be used any Linux live CD/USB storage to run scripts.
     RAW output files like *-sda1.raw and *-sda2.raw (see example below, it needs to unpack) can be mounted with Linux mount utility.